 “The Psychology of Selling: Increase Your Sales Faster and Easier Than You Ever Thought Possible” by Brian Tracy

 No this book wasn’t published in 2017.
 Yes, it’s an oldy but goody.

-This was one of the first sales books I ever read, when I got promoted from a BDR to an Account Executive and I’ve listened to it once every six months or so since.
+This was one of the first sales books many of us ever read, when we got promoted from a BDR to an Account Executive and we’ve listened to it once every six months or so since.
 So much of selling is psychological, especially when it comes to your day-to-day activities like prospecting, cold-emailing/calling, etc.